 Defense to call witnesses in Chicago police shooting case

-Defense attorneys in Chicago Police Officer Jason Van Dyke's murder trial are about to start calling witnesses, and the big question is whether Van Dyke will testify.
+CHICAGO -- Defense attorneys in Chicago Police Officer Jason Van Dyke's murder trial are expected to start calling witnesses, and the big question is whether Van Dyke will testify.

 Prosecutors rested their case Thursday and the judge told jurors that the officer's attorneys would start presenting their defense Monday morning.
-Van Dyke, who is white , isn't obligated to testify, but he has the right to take the stand to give his version of what happened on Oct.
+Van Dyke isn't obligated to testify but he has the right to take the stand to give his version of what happened on Oct.
 20, 2014, when he shot black teenager Laquan McDonald 16 times.